How to Find the Best Protein Powder for Low Albumin

 • Keeping fluid in your blood vessels (prevents swelling)

-• Carrying hormones, vitamins, minerals, and medications around your body
+• Transporting hormones, vitamins, minerals, and medications around your body

 Low albumin usually signals an underlying problem with your liver.